 5. The Olsen twins are not identical twins, but rather fraternal twins who look identical

-A Mexican man told his daughter he worked at the WTC.
+A Mexican man named Arturo Alva-Moreno told his daughter he worked at the World Trade Center.
 She never heard from him again after 9/11 she's certain he died in the attacks.
 Authorities wonder if he used the tragedy as a chance to start a new life in California and didn't tell her.
 They removed his name from the 9/11 memorial.

 7. In Japan, where "lifetime employment" contracts with large companies are widespread, employees who can't be made redundant may be assigned tedious, meaningless work in a "banishment room" until they get bored enough to resign.

-8. The Crowned Eagle, the only known bird to be confirmed as having viewing humans as prey
+8. The Crowned Eagle is the only known bird to be confirmed as having viewing humans as prey

 9. At the time of his death, Harry Patch, the last surviving WW1 combat soldier was 111 years, 1 month, 1 week and 1 day old

-10. An Australian cardiologist that travels around Australia in a semi-trailer turned specialist medical clinic, delivering specialist services to the most out of reach rural citizens of the country who would otherwise be unable to receive such services, all without any government funding.
+10. An Australian cardiologist (Dr. Rolf Gomes) travels around Australia in a semi-trailer turned specialist medical clinic, delivering specialist services to the most out of reach rural citizens of the country who would otherwise be unable to receive such services, all without any government funding.

 Deals at Outlet Malls are not necessarily dealing because stores manufacture lower quality goods specifically for outlet stores.